Frequently Asked Questions

 Should I get my own lawyer?

-Do I have to come to the trial?
+Do I have to come to the Hearing?

 How do I get more information?

-If you have any questions, you may contact Class Counsel listed above or the Class Action Administrator at 888-490-0557.
+If you have any questions, you may contact Class Counsel listed above or the Settlement Administrator at 888-490-0557.
 Certain case documents are available for your review on the Documents page of this website.

 Complete copies of public pleadings, Court rulings, and other filings are available for review by accessing the Court docket in this case, for a fee, through the Court’s Public Access to Court Electronic Records (PACER) system at https://ecf.cand.uscourts.gov, or by visiting the Clerk’s office.
 The address is United States District Court, San Francisco Courthouse, Courtroom 2 - 17th Floor, 450 Golden Gate Avenue, San Francisco, CA 94102.
 The Honorable William H. Orrick is overseeing the Action.

-Please do not contact the Judge, Defendants, or Defendants’ attorneys regarding this matter.Back To Top
+Please do not contact the Judge, Defendants, or Defendants’ attorneys regarding this settlement or the claim process.Back To Top